 The spending bill is funded by a combination of out-of-pocket costs and insured costs.
 Insured costs are in turn funded by premiums and, to the extent optimal premiums imply an aggregate deficit, by taxes.
-For simplicity, we assess taxes equally across households, just as premiums.
-Because different coverage levels imply different divisions between out-of-pocket and insured costs, there are large differences across policies in the source of funding for the population healthcare spending bill, and thereby in how evenly the spending bill is shared across households.76
+Different coverage levels imply different divisions between out-ofpocket costs and insured costs.74 There are therefore large differences across policies in the source of funding for the population healthcare spending bill, and thereby in how evenly the spending bill is shared in the population.

 Figure 8 shows distributional outcomes under three of our candidate policies: (i) regulated pricing ("All Gold"), (iii) competitive pricing ("All Catastrophic"), and (v) premiums to support vertical choice ("Vertical Choice").
-The left panel shows the distribution across households of population healthcare spending bill liability.
-Each household's liability equals the premium plus expected out-of-pocket cost associated with their chosen contract, plus any tax assessed on all consumers.
-Households are ordered on the horizontal axis according to their willingness to pay.77 Under "All Catastrophic," there is a premium of \$6,298.
-The highest willingness-to-pay households have expected out-of-pocket costs of \$9,708, implying a healthcare spending bill of \$16,006.
-The lowest willingness-to-pay households have expected out-of-pocket costs of only \$1,500, implying a healthcare spending bill of \$7,798.
+The left panel shows the distribution across households of the population healthcare spending bill.
+Each household's spending bill equals the premium plus expected out-of-pocket cost associated with their chosen contract, plus any tax assessed on all consumers.
+For simplicity (and because we lack information on income), we assess taxes equally across households.
+Households are again ordered on the horizontal axis according to their willingness to pay.75 Under "All Catastrophic," there is a premium-plus-tax of \$6,298.
+The highest willingness-to-pay households then also have expected out-of-pocket costs of \$9,708, implying a healthcare spending bill of \$16,006.
+The lowest willingness-to-pay households have expected out-of-pocket costs of only \$1,500, implying a healthcare spending bill of only \$7,798.
 When the population has higher coverage, as under the other two policies, the healthcare spending bill is shared more evenly in the population.

-The right panel evaluates the distribution of consumer surplus, incorporating consumer preferences over risk and healthcare utilization in addition to just spending outcomes.
-Typically, consumer surplus is measured relative to the absence of a product.
-In this case, because we
+The right panel evaluates the distribution of consumer surplus, incorporating preferences over risk and healthcare utilization in addition to just spending outcomes.
+Consumer surplus is typically measured relative to the absence of a product.
+As we enforce a minimum level of

-76If all households had Catastrophic coverage, in expectation 47 percent of the spending bill would be paid out-of-pocket, and 53 percent would be insured.
+74For example, if all households had Catastrophic coverage, in expectation 47 percent of the spending bill would be paid out-of-pocket, and 53 percent would be insured.
 If all households had full insurance, 100 percent of the spending bill would be insured.

-77All households at the same level of willingness to pay choose the same contract, and thus pay the same premium plus tax, but there may still be variation in their expected out-of-pocket costs.
+75All households at the same level of willingness to pay choose the same contract, and thus pay the same premium plus tax, but there may still be variation in their expected out-of-pocket costs.
 The plot is therefore composed of connected binned scatter plots, as in the previous figures.